amiiit/custom-element-react-mount/README.md

            </CustomElementReactMount>
 }
 ```

-Add a feature that will allow setting a map

-# Creating custom elements
+# Some caveats when creating custom elements

 If you are using babel to transpile your custom element classes, the browser might fail with the following error:
 ```bash